Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Model overview

-Our key assumption is more than statistically convenient; it is causally meaningful.
-Consider the special case in which the true covariates are exactly low rank, i.e. $r=rank(\bX)$.
+Our key assumption admits a causal interpretation in the running example of ATE.
+Consider the special case where the true covariates are exactly low rank, i.e. $r=rank(\bX)$.
 The singular value decomposition is $\bX=\bU\bS\bV^T$ where $\bU\in \R^{n\times r}$, $\bS\in \R^{r\times r}$, and $\bV\in \R^{p\times r}$. $\bV$ consists of $r$ vectors in $\R^p$, called the right singular vectors of $\bX$, which are also the eigenvectors of the empirical covariance $n^{-1}\bX^T \bX$.
 The span of these vectors is an $r$ dimensional subspace of $\R^p$, i.e. a low dimensional subset of a high dimensional ambient space.
-In this scenario, we are assuming that treatment assignment is determined by the subspace.
-Equivalently, the treatment assignment for unit $i$ depends on the \textit{projection} of $X_{i,\cdot}$ onto this subspace.
-More generally, when covariates are approximately low rank, $\bX=\bX^{\lr}+\bE^{\lr}$, where $\bX^{\lr}=\bU\bS\bV^T$ is a rank $r$ approximation to $\bX$ and $\bE^{\lr}$ is the approximation residual.
-We can either assume (i) selection is determined by $\bX^{\lr}$ only, i.e. the subspace spanned by $\bV$; or (ii) selection is determined by both $\bX^{\lr}$ and $\bE^{\lr}$.
-To handle the latter case, which is the most general, we keep track of $\Delta_E=\|\bE^{\lr}\|_{\max}$ in our theoretical analysis.
-In this sense, we provide analysis that is robust to violations of the exactly low rank assumption from both a statistical and causal perspective.
+In this scenario, we assume that treatment assignment is determined by the subspace.
+More generally, when covariates are approximately low rank, $\bX=\bX^{\lr}+\bE^{\lr}$, where $\bX^{\lr}=\bU\bS\bV^T$ is a rank $r$ approximation to $\bX$, and $\bE^{\lr}$ is the approximation residual.
+We can either assume (i) selection is determined by $\bX^{\lr}$ only, i.e. the treatment assignment for unit $i$ depends on the \textit{projection} of $X_{i,\cdot}$ onto the subspace spanned by $\bV$; or (ii) selection is determined by both $\bX^{\lr}$ and $\bE^{\lr}$.
+To handle the latter, we keep track of $\Delta_E=\|\bE^{\lr}\|_{\max}$ in our theoretical analysis.
+Our analysis is robust to small violations of the exactly low rank assumption from statistical and causal perspectives.